HighonPi/GNR602_Programming_Assignment/README.md

 Finally, the data is reshaped into an RGB image and saved to a file.

 The resulting image is a pansharpened image that combines the high spatial resolution of the panchromatic image with the spectral information of the multispectral image, resulting in a high-resolution, full-color image.

+## Instructions to run the code
+1. First run MStoRGB.py to get the rgb bands out of the multispectral geotiff.
+2. Run PANtoGray.py to convert the  panchromatic geotiff to a grayscale png.
+3. Run pansharpen.m.